 Hildegard M. Pahler, 95, of Potsdam

-POTSDAM, New York (WWNY) - Hildegard M. Pahler, age 95, residing at 79 Wright Road, Potsdam, passed away on Tuesday, July 20, 2021 at her home with her granddaughter, Julia at her side.
+POTSDAM, New York (WWNY) - Hildegard M. Pahler, 95, residing on the Wright Road, Potsdam, passed away at her home on July 20, 2021, with her family at her side.

-A Mass and Christian Burial for Hildegard will be held Friday, July 23, 2021 at 12:00 PM at St. Mary’s Church in Potsdam, New York with Rev. Joseph Giroux celebrant.
-Following the funeral mass will be a burial at St. Mary’s Cemetery in Potsdam, New York 13676.
-Arrangements are with the Garner Funeral Service.
-A full obituary will follow.
+Hildegard was born in Werl, Germany on June 19, 1926, to Heinrich und Anna Pruente Schulte.
+She attended various schools in Germany and was learning to become a dental assistant working with a local dentist in Germany, until the onset of the war.

-Fond memories and expressions of sympathy may be shared at www.garnerfh.com for the Pahler family.
+She befriended her life-long companion, Siegfried Pahler, in their home Village of Westoennen, Germany.
+The relationship promise between the two was made after Siegfried was asked to immigrate to the United States, as support to the new family business started by his uncle, which later matured to Pahler Packing Corporation.
+After about a year, the bond was matured, when Siegfried returned to the home Village in Germany to marry Hildegard, which took place on August 22, 1951.
+Following the wedding, Hildegard left her immediate family to immigrate to the United States and begin a family.
+She also provided support with the family business, sharing her expertise of meticulous household order, German cuisine, that was almost always garnished with European pastry, enjoyed by family, friends and a spectrum of cultural guests.
+There was seldom a moment of inactivity in the household, with always something on the horizon.

 Copyright 2021 WWNY.
 All rights reserved.